 Darebin City Council, among many others.

-anthropology in 1995 and has spent more than 15 years lecturing, writing
+anthropology in 1995 and has spent nearly 20 years lecturing, writing

 and consulting in the areas of culture, international relations and

 intercultural communications.
-She is a founding partner at Culture Works,
+She is a former director at The 100% Project and a founding partner at Culture Works,

 an intercultural training firm that provides trainings to business professionals